eboileau/gear_lamp/README.md

 - After finalising the installation, install `diffxpy` (follow the same fix): `pip install git+https://github.com/adkinsrs/diffxpy.git@b2ebeb0fb7c6c215d51264cd258edf9d013ff021` in the dhart env (we need to activate the environment as www-data user, otherwise the package will NOT be installed in the virtual environment).

+- Permissions need to be writeable for user.
+We did `cd dhart/gEAR/www/` and `sudo chmod 777 datasets analyses/* uploads/files/`.
+This has now been added to the playbook.